bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

 flutter pub get
 ```

 To make this quick you can download the styles and images used in the tutorial from the repository.
-The image assets and `theme. dart` can be taken from [here](https://github.com/LtbLightning/bdk-flutter-quickstart/tree/main/lib) and moved to the folders as shown.
-Alternatively, you can write your theme and use your images if you intend to style the app differently.
+The `theme.dart` file has the styled widgets we will use and this can be taken from [here](https://github.com/LtbLightning/bdk-flutter-quickstart/blob/master/lib/styles/theme.dart) and moved to the styles folder.
+The image assets can be taken from [here](https://github.com/LtbLightning/bdk-flutter-quickstart/tree/master/assets)  Alternatively, you can write your theme and use your images if you intend to style the app differently.

-Under `screens` create a `home.dart` file, this will be where most of the code will be added.
+In addition to the the theme and assets.
+We also need to create a `screens` folder and create a `home.dart` file inside it, this will be where most of the code will be added.

 Once done the file structure should look like this: